andrewjradcliffe/RecursiveTiles.jl/README.md

 </details>

 ## Limitations
-As indicated in the Project.toml, this package requires at least Julia 1.9, which provides an updated `eachslice` which returns a type which conforms to the `AbstractArray` interface.
+As originally indicated in the Project.toml, this package requires at least Julia 1.9, which provides an updated `eachslice` which returns a type which conforms to the `AbstractArray` interface.
 In Julia 1.8 and older, `eachslice` returns an iterator, which does not permit efficient partitioning algorithms; expect the methods in this package to `throw` accordingly.

 Note that while it is **not** supported, it may be feasible in some circumstances to use this package with Julia 1.8 and older by calling